PEZ/clerk/README.md

 In addition to this:

 * The browser's default scroll restoration for history navigation can't be trusted within an SPA.
 It sometimes looks like it works, but then comes with big time surprises at other times.
-* In-page mavigation to anchor targets doesn't happen at all unless we add code for it.
+* In-page navigation to anchor targets doesn't happen at all unless we add code for it.

 Let Clerk take care of all this for you!